 This information was first published on 30 April.
-It has been updated on 26th May.
-The following is the latest update from 1st June.
+It has been updated on 26th May and 1st June.
+The following is the latest update from 31st July.

 The home office have now set up a new procedure for obtaining a permanent status card and British nationality.
 This came into effect on the 30thMay 2018 and replaces the previous procedure (which was to phone them and obtain an appointment).

 You now have to make an application on a form, the information and from being available here.

 The phone number 0800 678 1925 is still available if you have any questions or need help in filling the form.

 The line is open Monday to Saturday between 9am and 5pm and Sunday between 10am and 4pm.